dfacoet/adventofcode/README.md

 # adventofcode
-Advent of code (AOC) solutions single repo
+Solutions to Advent of Code (AOC).
+Single repo for solutions in
+- Python
+- Rust
+- Haskell

+TODO: Migrate solutions scattered in other repos.

 ## CLI
 This project provides the `aoc` CLI utility.